Mys7erio/aiotorrent/README.md

 - Test compatiability on older versions of Python.
 - Add documentation for all the classes in the library.
 - Add support for HTTP trackers (And later,  WSS trackers).
+- ~~Return downloaded pieces as soon as they are downloaded (replace batch downloading approach)~~
+- ~~Replace print statements with logging.~~
+- Update the Torrent class to make the API more modular.
+- Implement functionality to get download status in the Torrent class.